 There is also a need to manage and clinically monitor the treatment plan for the SoC for safety and stock purposes.
-AIDC enables capture of the SoC's identification, medication, administration event, recording of relevant data about the medication administered and other data such as batch number, expiration information and amount used.
+AIDC enables capture of the SoC's identification, medicinal product, administration event, recording of relevant data about the medicinal product administered and other data such as batch number, expiration information and amount used.
 This should be done for in-patients as well as out-patients.
 This same data capture can be used to efficiently manage and replenish stock.

 1) GS1 is a registered trademark.
-Any trademark used in this document is information given for the convenience of users and does not constitute an endorsement.
+This information is given for the convenience of users of this document and does not constitute an endorsement by ISO.

-ISO/TS 18530:2014(E)
+ISO 18530:2021(E)